 Vaping and smoking may diminish lung function and make it harder for the body to fight off respiratory infections.
 That’s very dangerous today as the coronavirus attacks the lungs and can develop into pneumonia.
-Current vapers and smokers should follow current safety measures — and consider quitting — to stay safe.
+To stay safe, current vapers and smokers should follow current safety measures — and consider quitting.

 What Is the Link Between Coronavirus and Vaping?

 The coronavirus (also known as COVID-19) attacks and weakens the lungs, which may put smokers and vapers at high risk for serious illnesses and death.

 Smoking and vaping irritate the lungs while contracting coronavirus could cause even more damage.

 Get key facts about vaping, smoking, and the coronavirus below:

 - 22% of COVID-19 patients with severe symptoms were either current or former smokers, according to a study from the New England Journal of Medicine.

 - Over 25% of COVID-19 patients who needed intensive care or a ventilator were current smokers, as noted by a recent Forbes report.